 A programmable thermostat is an easy addition to help lower your energy expenses and control the temperature of your Edmonton area home.
 Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.

-Another tip is to program your thermostat for extended run-cycles.
-We are not suggesting that this will prevent problems, it can help bring down the humidity in your Edmonton area home.
+Another tip is to program your thermostat for lengthier run-cycles.
+While this does not necessary prevent problems, it can help bring down the humidity in your Edmonton area home.
 This can give you a more comfortable environment, in addition to keep mold spores from thriving in your home.

 Keep Pests at Bay

-Many bugs and pests are drawn to A/C units, which can be damaging if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit with a reasonably wide perimeter of 24 – 36 inches.
+For some reason certain bugs and pests are attracted to air conditioning units, which can be damaging if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit with a reasonably wide perimeter of 24 – 36 inches.

-Of course, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner operating as it should.
+Obviously, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner operating as it should.
 Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
-Following these suggestions, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.
+Following these suggestions, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.